A Guide To Marketing Funnels

 You should continue to nurture the leads that haven’t purchased, even if they have gone through the entire email sequence.
 Whether this is offering them a one time offer to purchase or continue giving them value via content it is important to try and keep these potential customers in the funnel and convince them to buy.

 In addition to initial promotion, Facebook is great for retargeting.
-Retargeting is important to support the email strategy and move prospects through the funnel from the lead magnet to the tripwire and then to the core offer.
+A retargeting facebook ad is important to support the email strategy and move prospects through the funnel from the lead magnet to the tripwire and then to the core offer.
 Additionally, retargeting will play a huge role in converting people who did not convert the first time through the lead magnet.

-Pro Tip: Before spending money on Facebook ads, you need to make sure your marketing funnel works.
+Pro Tip: Before spending money on a Facebook ad to reach your potential customer, you need to make sure your marketing funnel works.
 Yes, Facebook ads are a great way to get your brand out there and capture new customers, but if you don’t have a marketing funnel that is any good then you shouldn’t be promoting it on Facebook.

 As you can see, there are many moving parts that need to be aligned when launching a marketing funnel.
-Marketing funnels may seem complicated but they are extremely useful in improving your conversion rates.
+Marketing funnels may seem complicated but they are extremely useful in improving your conversion rates for your overall digital marketing strategy.
 By utilizing a funnel strategy you can steadily guide your audience through the different stages of the buyer’s journey and ultimately push them to purchase.

-As mentioned above, it is important to start simple and then continue to test and optimize.
+As mentioned above, it is important to start simple and then continue to test and optimize with your digital marketing strategy.
 If you see that one of your lead magnets isn’t converting it is a sign you should switch to something else to see how it performs.
 Another key takeaway is that each lead should be treated differently.
 People in the various stages of the funnel want to hear different things and the content should be tailored specifically to the stage.